 - Dr Jacqueline Yan, Paediatric Rheumatologist

 At the clinic appointment a history of your child's symptoms will be taken as well as a review of any medications they are on.
 Your child will then be examined, and may be referred for further testing.
-They may also be reviewed by other members of the multi-disciplinary team.
+The specialist will discuss with you the possible diagnosis and what further tests or treatments are recommended.
+They will also contact your GP and/or paediatrician about the diagnosis, results of tests and a treatment plan.

 Common Conditions / Procedures / Treatments